Botanical Name: Citrus Limon,

 - In addition to the high amount of Vitamin C, lemon also contains other beneficial vitamins, such as: Vitamin A, Vitamin E, Iron, Copper, Potassium, Magnesium or Vitamin K.

-- Prevents aging.
+- Prevents ageing.
 Due to these minerals and vitamins it contains, lemon participates in the healthy maintenance of tissues in the body, preventing the aging process and increasing longevity.

-- Due to the natural fibers and cleansing substances it contains, lemon purifies the intestines and intensifies the evacuation movements of the intestinal contents, preventing and treating constipation.
+- Due to the natural fibres and cleansing substances it contains, lemon purifies the intestines and intensifies the evacuation movements of the intestinal contents, preventing and treating constipation.